Heraklion Airport Guide (HER) ✈️: All You Need to Know Before Arriving

 Heraklion Airport Parkinng

-The relocation aims to solve long-standing issues such as congestion, outdated facilities, and the limited expansion potential of the current airport.
-The new airport is expected to offer safer operations, faster processing times, and an improved overall travel experience.
-It will also promote economic development, generate employment, and support tourism in central and eastern Crete.
-New transport links, highways, and parking infrastructure are being developed to connect Kastelli Airport with Heraklion, Agios Nikolaos, and Hersonissos.
-Nikos Kazantzakis Airport will close permanently once the new facility opens, and the land may be repurposed for urban redevelopment or commercial use.
+The relocation aims to solve long-standing issues such as congestion, outdated facilities, and limited expansion potential.
+The new airport is expected to offer safer operations, faster processing, and an improved travel experience, while promoting economic development, employment, and tourism in central and eastern Crete.
+New transport links, highways, and parking are being developed to connect Kasteli with Heraklion, Agios Nikolaos, and Hersonissos.
+The current Nikos Kazantzakis Airport will close permanently once the new facility opens, and the land may be repurposed for urban or commercial use.

 Heraklion Airport Parking Entrance

-Yes, tourists can rent a car at Heraklion Airport through Crete car rental providers (Rental Center Crete, Justrentals, Hertz, Avis and Europcar) located inside the arrivals terminal.
-A wide selection of vehicles is available from both international and local companies, including small cars, large cars, SUVs, vans, and cabriolets.
-Travelers can pre-book a car online or rent on-site, subject to availability.
+Yes — you can rent a car at Heraklion Airport through Crete car rental providers (Rental Center Crete, Justrentals, Hertz, Avis, and Europcar) located inside the arrivals terminal.
+A wide selection is available from both international and local companies, including small cars, large cars, SUVs, vans, and cabriolets.
+Travellers can pre-book online or rent on-site, subject to availability.

 Rental Center Crete office at Heraklion Airport